kumlali/handyjenkins/README.md

 * Manually installing Maven
 * Manually installing Flyway
 * Manually adding existing jobs
-* Creating scripts that simplify continues delivery
+* Creating scripts that simplify continuous delivery
 * Creating a structure that allows using pipeline templates

-`handyjenkins` comes with a script that simplifies continues delivery.
+`handyjenkins` comes with a script that simplifies continuous delivery.
 Some of the functionalities are;
 * ssh: executing commands on remote hosts with key based authentication
 * scp: copying files to remote hosts with key based authentication
 * executing Docker commands on the host which Jenkins container runs